spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202304.0/marketplace-product-feature-integration.md

 {% info_block warningBox "Verification" %}

-Make sure that  for the merchant products you can see the merchant name on the product details page.
+Make sure that for the merchant products, you can see the merchant name on the product details page.

-Make sure that when you add merchant product to cart, on a cart page is has the **Sold By** widget displayed.
+Make sure that when you add a merchant product to the cart, on the cart, page it has the **Sold By** widget displayed.

 {% endinfo_block %}